A Middle Path for On-Premises LLM Deployment: Preserving Privacy Without Sacrificing Model Confidentiality: Methodology

 \subsection{SOLID: \underline{S}emi-\underline{O}pen \underline{L}ocal \underline{I}nfrastructure \underline{D}eployment Framework}

-We propose a method to approximately find the smallest bottom layer index set \( I \) that satisfies \( R(I) \leq (1+\varepsilon)R([L]) \) for any small $\varepsilon>0$.
-A simple approach is to start with \( I_l = \{1, \ldots, l\} \) for each \( l \) beginning from 1, then evaluate the distillation ratio \( R(I_l) \) after the attack, and identify the smallest \( l \) that meets the inequality.
+Theorem~\ref{theorem:transition layer} shows that securing bottom layers improves security.
+Inspired by this insight, we propose a method to approximately find the smallest bottom layer index set \( I \) that satisfies \( R(I) \leq (1+\varepsilon)R([L]) \) for any small $\varepsilon>0$.
+To achieve this, a straightforward implementation is to begin with A simple approach is to start with \( I_l = \{1, \ldots, l\} \) for each \( l \) beginning from 1, then evaluate the distillation ratio \( R(I_l) \) after the attack, and identify the smallest \( l \) that meets the inequality.
 This extensive fine-tuning process is time-consuming, prompting the critical question: \textit{Can we create a fine-tuning-free metric that predicts LLM performance under model distillation attacks?} Hence, our goal is to establish a metric directly correlated with the distillation ratio.